SCModeling

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it's a reference guide to supply-chain simulation concepts, listing specific topics (ordering policies, BOM, FDD formulas, event-driven simulation) and explicitly distinguishes from siblings by indicating it's for conceptual questions vs. numerical results.
+The description clearly states it is a reference guide to supply-chain simulation concepts, listing specific topics (ordering policies, BOM, FDD formulas, event-driven simulation).
+It distinguishes from sibling tools like run_simulation by noting it provides static text, not numerical output.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.